-One of the most common discussions we have in our workshops with students is about how much sleep they get, and how not getting enough hinders their ability to learn and increases their stress levels.
-Inevitably, the conversation often ends up being about how they use their phones late into the night.
+One of the most common discussions we have with students when we visit schools to deliver our workshops is about how much sleep they get - or, rather, how little sleep they get.
+This is bad news.
+Not getting enough sleep hinders their ability to learn and increases their stress levels.
+The conversation almost always ends up with the same conclusion: the vast majority of them use their phones late into the night.

-Anecdotally, we can report that the vast majority of teenagers admit to being on their phone when in bed.
-Research by Ofcom found that 81% of people never turn their phone off (even at night when in bed).
-Evidence suggests that people check their phones over 80 times a day.
-The same study found that people are poor predictors of their own phone use, with most checking their phone twice as much as they think they do.
+Research by Ofcom found that 81% of people never turn their phone off, even at night when they’re in bed.
+Evidence also suggests that people check their phones over 80 times a day, but are also poor predictor of their own phone use: most check their phone twice as much as they think they do.

 - Reduced concentration